-The dwelling occupancy indexes characterise the occupancy level of the dwelling by comparing the number of rooms it has with the number of rooms that is considered necessary for the household.
+The dwelling occupancy index describes the occupancy degree of the dwelling as it compares the number of available rooms with a number of rooms deemed as necessary given the size of the household.

-The "normal" occupation of a dwelling is defined as follows:
+The standard occupation of a dwelling is defined as follows: